MatheusMartinsR/MatheusMartinsR/README.md

 👨🏻‍💻 About me:
 I'm 19 years old, from São Paulo and currently seeking internship opportunities in the technology field.

-🌱 I’m currently studying and improving my skills in typescript, PL/SQL and JAVA.
+-🌱 I’m currently studying and improving my skills in typescript, PL/SQL and JAVA.
-👯 Student at FIAP and Alura.
+-👯 Student at FIAP and Alura.
-📫 How to reach me: martinsmatheusrh08@gmail.com
+-📫 How to reach me: martinsmatheusrh08@gmail.com
 🗃️ 2023 Goals:

-💻 Start my studies in front-end development.
-👔 Become a junior developer.
+-👔 Become a junior developer.
-🎒 Keep studying to learn and improve my back-end skills.
+-🎒 Keep studying to learn and improve my back-end skills.

 🖥️ Technologies:
 These are some of the technologies and tools I use: